You May Think You Know! – Recognizing Loss: Part 1

 Any One Event May Create Multiple Losses.

 I will attempt to show some of the associated losses, but too many would get confusing and require a chart!
-(For example, a loss of job may bring with it a loss of status, income, security, reputation, identity, and dream/purpose.
+(For example, a loss of job may bring with it a loss of status, income, security, reputation, identity, and/or dream or perceived purpose.

 Many are very obvious, but there are losses you might not know about that you may need to grieve.